 The directors are responsible for the other information.
-The other information comprises the Directors' report, the Corporate Governance Statement of Compliance and the RemNom Committee report which we obtained prior to the date of this audit report, and:

-- · The Chairman's message; and - The Chief Executive's Review.

-which are expected to be made available to us after this date.
+The other information comprises the Directors' report and the RemNom Committee Report (but does not include the financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and Chairman's Statement and Chief Executive's Review, which are expected to be made available to us after that date.